 There is quite a bit of controversy surrounding whether or not an aquarium actually needs chemical filtration.
 According to Duke University, aquariums must have biological filtration but do not require chemical filtration like activated carbon.
 If you disagree, however, sponge filters may not be the best option for you.

 May Tempt Fish

 As mentioned earlier, sponge filters can catch uneaten food.
 While this is great for cleaning, it also means that a fish or turtle may swim up to the sponge and try to take a bite of it.
-Eating sponge, of course, isn’t great for any aquatic animal.
+Eating sponges, of course, isn’t great for any aquatic animal.
 If you keep your tank well-fed, however, you should be able to avoid any unnecessary sponge consumption.

 Canister Filters: A Basic Overview

 While sponge filters are a great option for many aquariums, people that have been keeping aquariums for a long time may eventually want to upgrade to a more sophisticated system.
 Canister filters are a great option for anyone looking to grow their aquarium or control different elements of the aquatic environment.
 Keep reading for more information on how the “workhorse” of filters actually works.

 Canister filters are typically placed outside of the tank itself, usually underneath or behind the aquarium.
 Fittings are placed in the tank and then connected to vinyl tubes that run to and from the filter, allowing water to be transported back and forth.
 Once water enters the canister filter, it passes through multiple trays of filter media (usually activated charcoal) to clean the water of debris, waste, and other contaminants via chemical filtration.